Zach Pascal: Philadelphia Eagles

-On March 21, 2022, Pascal signed a one-year contract with the Philadelphia Eagles, reuniting him with his former Colts offensive coordinator Nick Sirianni who is the Eagles head coach.
+On March 21, 2022, Pascal signed a one-year contract with the Philadelphia Eagles, reuniting him with his former Colts offensive coordinator Nick Sirianni, who is the Eagles head coach.
 He originally chose to wear No. 11, but switched to number 3 when the Eagles acquired A. J. Brown.
-Pascal reached Super Bowl LVII, but the Eagles lost 38-35 to the Kansas City Chiefs.
-In the Super Bowl, Pascal had 2 catches for 11 yards.
+In the 2022 season, Pascal appeared in 17 games and started two.
+He finished with 15 receptions for 150 receiving yards and one receiving touchdown, which came in Week 8 against the Pittsburgh Steelers.
+Pascal reached Super Bowl LVII, but the Eagles lost 38–35 to the Chiefs.
+In the Super Bowl, Pascal had two catches for 11 yards.

+Arizona Cardinals

+On March 20, 2023, Pascal signed a two-year, $4.5 million contract with the Arizona Cardinals.
+He appeared in 14 games and started one in the 2023 season.
+In the 2024 season, he mainly had a special teams role.

+New York Giants

+On March 22, 2025, Pascal signed a one-year contract with the New York Giants.
+He was waived by New York on August 22.